 Additional Rules & Regulations in Delaware

-Mailing of Notices and Communications: All written notices, communications and other mail that must be must to either the landlord or the tenant must be sent to the respective addresses the two provided in the lease .
-If the tenant has provided a forwarding address, then mail that pertains to the tenant must be sent there.
+Mailing of Notices and Communications: All written notices, communications and other mail must be sent to the respective addresses provided in the lease .

 Limit on “Application Fee”: If the landlord charges an application fee or a fee for evaluation of the prospective tenant’s creditworthiness, the fee cannot exceed $50 or 10% of one months’ rent, whichever is greater.
 If the landlord charges more than the limit, then the tenant will be entitled to double the amount charged.

-Increasing the Security Deposit: Delaware landlords may increase the security deposit if the rental agreement allows such it.
-If the increase in security deposit will be more than 10% of the monthly rent, payment of the same must be spread out over the remaining term of the lease.
-However, if the lease is month-to-month and the increase is more than 10%, the payment of the same must be spread out over four months.
+Increasing the Security Deposit: Delaware landlords may increase the security deposit if the rental agreement allows such.
+If the increase in security deposit will be more than 10% of the monthly rent, payment must be spread out over the remaining term of the lease.
+However, if the lease is month-to-month and the increase is more than 10%, the payment must be spread out over four months.

 Receipt Requirements: The landlord is not required to provide the tenant with a receipt for the security deposit.
-However, a landlord who charges an “application fee” or a fee for the evaluation of the tenant’s creditworthiness is required to give a receipt for the same and keep a record of such receipts for at least two years.
+However, a landlord who charges an “application fee” or a fee for the evaluation of the tenant’s creditworthiness is required to give a receipt and keep a record of the receipts for at least two years.

 Interest Payments: Delaware landlords are not required to pay a tenant interest on their security deposit.